DanDo385/solidity-edu/PROJECT_MANAGEMENT.md

 This guide consolidates project management documentation for navigating and tracking progress through the 50 projects.

+**How to use this file**
+- Mark completion in the status table as you finish tests.
+- Skim the track summaries to choose the next project.
+- Use naming standards to keep new files consistent with the template.
+- Pair this with `PROJECT_ENHANCEMENTS.md` for roadmap-level changes.

 ## Table of Contents

 1. [Project Summary & Learning Tracker](#project-summary--learning-tracker)